-8.3.13 How to Interface to RT/CLK Pin
+7.3.13 How to Interface to RT/CLK Pin

-The RT/CLK pin can be used to synchronize the regulator to an external system clock.
-To implement the synchronization feature connect a square wave to the RT/CLK pin through the circuit network shown in Figure 34.
-The square wave amplitude must transition lower than 0.5 V and higher than 2.2 V on the RT/CLK pin and have an on time greater than 40 ns and an off time greater than 40 ns.
-The synchronization frequency range is 300 kHz to 2200 kHz.
-The rising edge of the PH is synchronized to the falling edge of RT/CLK pin signal.
-The external synchronization circuit should be designed in such a way that the device has the default frequency set resistor connected from the RT/CLK pin to ground should the synchronization signal turn off.
-It is recommended to use a frequency set resistor connected as shown in Figure 34 through a 50 Ω resistor to ground.
+The designer can use the RT/CLK pin to synchronize the regulator to an external system clock.
+To implement the synchronization feature, connect a square wave to the RT/CLK pin through the circuit network shown in Figure 34.
+The square wave amplitude must transition lower than 0.5 V and higher than 2.2 V on the RT/CLK pin and have an on-time greater than 40 ns and an off-time greater than 40 ns.
+The synchronization frequency range is 300 to 2200 kHz.
+The rising edge of PH synchronizes to the falling edge of the signal on the RT/CLK pin.
+Design the external synchronization circuit in such a way that the device has the default frequency-set resistor connected from the RT/CLK pin to ground should the synchronization signal turn off.
+TI recommends using a frequency-set resistor connected as shown in Figure 34 through a 50-Ω resistor to ground.
 The resistor should set the switching frequency close to the external CLK frequency.
-It is recommended to ac couple the synchronization signal through a 10-pF ceramic capacitor to RT/CLK pin and a 4-k Ω series resistor.
-The series resistor reduces PH itter in heavy load applications when synchronizing to an external clock and in applications which transition from synchronizing to RT mode.
-The first time the CLK is pulled above the CLK threshold the device switches from the RT resistor frequency to PLL mode.
-The internal 0.5-V voltage source is removed and the CLK pin becomes high impedance as the PLL starts to lock onto the external signal.
-Because there is a PLL on the regulator the switching frequency can be higher or lower than the frequency set with the external resistor.
+TI recommends ac-coupling the synchronization signal through a 10-pF ceramic capacitor and a 4-kΩ series resistor to the RT/CLK pin.
+The series resistor reduces PH jitter in heavy-load applications when synchronizing to an external clock, and in applications which transition from synchronizing to RT mode.
+The first time CLK rises above the CLK threshold, the device switches from the RT resistor frequency to PLL mode.
+The internal 0.5-V voltage source opens and the CLK pin becomes high-impedance as the PLL starts to lock onto the external signal.
+Because there is a PLL on the regulator, the switching frequency can be higher or lower than the frequency set with the external resistor.
 The device transitions from the resistor mode to the PLL mode and then increases or decreases the switching frequency until the PLL locks onto the CLK frequency within 100 μs.

-When the device transitions from the PLL to resistor mode the switching frequency slows down from the CLK frequency to 150 kHz, then reapply the 0.5-V voltage and the resistor then sets the switching frequency.
-The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 V to 0.8 V on VSENSE pin.
-The device implements a digital frequency shift to enable synchronizing to an external clock during normal startup and fault conditions.
-Figure 35, Figure 36 and Figure 37 show the device synchronized to an external system clock in continuous conduction mode (CCM) discontinuous conduction (DCM) and pulse skip mode (PSM).
+When the device transitions from the PLL to resistor mode, the switching frequency slows down from the CLK frequency to 150 kHz; then reapply the 0.5-V voltage, and the resistor then sets the switching frequency.
+The divisor of the switching frequency goes to 8, 4, 2, and 1 as the voltage ramps from 0 to 0.8 V on the VSENSE pin.
+The device implements a digital frequency shift to enable synchronizing to an external clock during normal start-up and fault conditions.
+Figure 35, Figure 36, and Figure 37 show the device synchronized to an external system clock in continuous-conduction mode (CCM), discontinuous-conduction (DCM), and pulse-skip mode (PSM).